 Install Google Analytics via Google Tag Manager

-Once you've defined a measurement plan, you'll need to create a container and place the GTM container code on your website.
+- If you have not already done so, create a container and place the Tag Manager container code on your website.

-- In Google Tag Manager, select ‘Create Tag’ and then choose the Google Analytics tag template.
+- In Tag Manager, select Tags New and then select the Universal Analytics tag type.

-This one simple tag enables you to receive Google Analytics data.
-Without doing much else, you will receive data such as the number of users visiting your site, the pages that they viewed, their time on site, bounce rate, incoming traffic sources, goal conversions, and much more.
+This basic tag configuration enables Google Analytics to generate pageview reports.
+You will receive data such as the number of users visiting your site, pages viewed, time spent on the site, the bounce rate, incoming traffic sources, and goal conversions.